DiegoRadigues/ML-Project/README.md

 ## Introduction
 **Ecamania** is a newly formed Esports team focusing on *League of Legends*.

-With support from the school and an unlimited budget, perhaps to compensate for the rather modest level of the teaching staff, the team aims to recruit the best players in the world to compete and study at **ECAM**.
+With support from the school and an unlimited budget, perhaps to compensate for the rather modest level of the teaching staff, the team aims to recruit the best players in the world to compete at **ECAM**.

 As students from ECAM’s top-performing Electrical and Computer Engineering program, we were tasked with a data-driven analysis of professional matches to help achieve this goal.

 The project has three main objectives:

 1. **Match Outcome Prediction**
-   Build models to determine, based on a single player's in-game statistics from a match, whether that player's team won or lost.
+   Build models to determine based on a single player's in-game statistics from a match, whether that player's team won or lost.

 2. **Key Factors Identification**
    Identify the most important quantifiable variables (in-game stats) that players should focus on to improve their chances of winning.